 (a) Use the operator product expansion (dimension counting) to find the singularity as two ψ_1 fields come close together.
-I.e, find the exponent α in the relation $$\lim{z' \to z} \psi_1(z')\psi_1(z) \sim (z'-z)^{\alpha} \psi_2(z)$$ (27.28) (b) Construct all possible "electron" fields by making a product of the ψ_1 field and a chiral bose vertex operator of the form $$\psi_e(z) = \psi_1(z) e^{i\beta\phi(z)}$$ (27.29) that give a single-valued and nonsingular wavefunction for the electron.
+I.e, find the exponent α in the relation $$\lim{z \to 0} \psi_1(z')\psi_1(z) \sim (z'-z)^{\alpha} \psi_2(z)$$ (31.28) (b) Construct all possible "electron" fields by making a product of the ψ_1 field and a chiral bose vertex operator of the form $$\psi_e(z) = \psi_1(z)e^{i\beta\phi(z)} \tag{31.29}$$ that give a single-valued and nonsingular wavefunction for the electron.
 (See Eq.
-27.17, but ignore the sum condition Eq.
-27.18) I.e., find all acceptable values of β .
+31.17, but ignore the sum condition Eq.
+31.18) I.e., find all acceptable values of β .
 Consider both the case where the "electron" is a boson or a fermion.
 What filling fractions do these correspond to?
 (There are multiple allowable solutions for both bosons and fermions).
 Consider among the bosonic solution, the one solution of the highest density.
 The ground state wavefunction in this case is the highest density zero energy state of a 5-point delta function interaction.
-Show that the wavefunction does not vanish when 4 particles come to the same point, but does indeed vanish as 5 particles come to the same point. (c) Given a choice of the electron field, construct all possible quasihole operators from all fields φ in the above table $$\phi{ah}(w) = \varphi(w)e^{i\kappa\phi(w)} \tag{27.30}$$ For each case, fix the values of κ by insisting that the wavefunction remain single-valued in the electron coordinates.
+Show that the wavefunction does not vanish when 4 particles come to the same point, but does indeed vanish as 5 particles come to the same point. (c) Given a choice of the electron field, construct all possible quasihole operators from all fields φ in the above table $$\phi{qh}(w) = \varphi(w)e^{i\kappa\phi(w)} \tag{31.30}$$ For each case, fix the values of κ by insisting that the wavefunction remain single-valued in the electron coordinates.
 Determine the quasihole with the lowest possible (nonzero) electric charge.
 What is this charge? (d) Two such quasiholes can fuse together in two possible fusion channels.
 What is the monodromy in each of these channels.
 I.e, what phase is accumulated when the two quasiholes are transported around each other (assuming the Berry matrix is zero - which is a statement about wavefunctions being properly orthonormal - which we usually assume is true). (e) Draw a Bratteli diagram (a tree) describing the possible fusion channels for many of these elementary particles.
 Label the number of paths in the diagram for up to 10 quasiholes.
 If there are 8 quasiparticles and the number of electrons is divisible by 4, what is the degeneracy of the ground state?
 If there are 4 quasiparticles and the number of electrons is 4m + 2 what is the degeneracy of the ground state? (f) Construct a 5 by 5 transfer matrix and show how to calculate the ground state degeneracy in the presence of any number of quasiholes.
-Finding the largest eigenvalue of this matrix allows you to calculate the "quantum dimension" d which is the scaling Degeneracy $$\sim d^{[\text{Number of Quasiholes}]}$$ (27.31) in the limit of large number of quasiholes.
-While diagonalizing a 5 by 5 matrix seems horrid, this one can be solved in several easy ways (look for a trick or a nice factorization of the characteristic polynomial). (g) Consider instead constructing a wavefunction from the ψ_2 field $$\psi_e(z) = \psi_2(z)e^{i\beta\phi(z)}$$ (27.32) What filling fraction does this correspond to (for bosons or fermions).
+Finding the largest eigenvalue of this matrix allows you to calculate the "quantum dimension" d which is the scaling Degeneracy $$\sim d^{[\text{Number of Quasiholes}]}$$ (31.31) in the limit of large number of quasiholes.
+While diagonalizing a 5 by 5 matrix seems horrid, this one can be solved in several easy ways (look for a trick or a nice factorization of the characteristic polynomial). (g) Consider instead constructing a wavefunction from the ψ_2 field $$\psi_e(z) = \psi_2(z) e^{i\beta\phi(z)}$$ (31.32) What filling fraction does this correspond to (for bosons or fermions).
 In the highest density case, what are the properties of this wavefunction (how does it vanish as how many many electrons come to the same point).
-28 Some Mathematical Basics Many undergraduates (and even many graduates) do not get any proper education in advanced mathematics.
-As such I am including a very short exposition of most of what you need to know in order to read this book.
-For much of the book, you won't even need to know this much!
-If you have even a little background in mathematics you will probably know most of this already.
-28.1 Manifolds We sometimes write \mathbb{R} to denote the real line, i.e., it is a space where a point is indexed by a real number x.
-We can write \mathbb{R}^n to denote ndimensional (real) space - a space where a point is indexed by n-real numbers (x_1, \ldots, x_n) .
-Sometimes people call these spaces "Euclidean" space.
-Definition 28.1 A Manifold is a space that locally looks like a Euclidean space.
+Appendix: Resources for TQFTs